Skibidi Toilet: Adaptations and licensing

 The media company Invisible Narratives is run by Bay (chief creative advisor) and Goodman (CEO and founder).
 It has agreed to act as a brand licensing agency for Gerasimov.
 The company has made a licensing deal with Bonkers Toys, which is known for creating merchandise from YouTube content, to produce Skibidi Toilet toys.
 In 2024, Bonkers Toys released Skibidi Toilet mystery boxes and action figures in stores, including at Walmart.
-The National Electrical Contractors Association has been contracted to manufacture branded remote-controlled devices such as drones.
+The National Entertainment Collectibles Association has been contracted to manufacture branded remote-controlled devices such as drones.
 American retailer Spirit Halloween has obtained a license to sell Skibidi Toilet costumes.
 The company said it encourages fan-run YouTube channels to create Skibidi Toilet content as long as attribution is present.
 On 18 December 2024, the video game Fortnite introduced items from Skibidi Toilet as purchasable cosmetics.
 In March 2025, Scholastic announced its partnership with Invisible Narratives to publish a series of Skibidi Toilet books.

 In late 2023, a Digital Millennium Copyright Act (DMCA) claim was filed against sandbox game Garry's Mod, allegedly by Invisible Narratives, which said to be on Gerasimov's behalf.
 Garry Newman, the creator of Garry's Mod, shared the alleged notice on Discord on 29 July 2024.
 It claimed Garry's Mod was using copyrighted Skibidi Toilet characters including "Titan Cameraman, Titan Speakerman, Titan TV man, and Skibidi Toilet" as well as that "There is absolutely no licensed Steam, Valve, Garry's Mod content related to Skibidi Toilet."
 Gerasimov later posted that he did not send the claim, and that he was trying to contact Newman.
 Newman later confirmed to IGN that he and Gerasimov had been in touch and the matter had been resolved.
 The United States Copyright Office shows the character "Titan Cameraman" as being claimed by Invisible Narratives on 21 August 2023.

-In January 2025, Invisible Narratives sued Dubai-based firm Next Level, alleging that it has fraudulently claimed and used Skibidi Toilet intellectual property as its own.
+In January 2025, Invisible Narratives sued Dubai-based firm Next Level, alleging that it had fraudulently claimed and used Skibidi Toilet intellectual property as its own.
 Next Level registered copyrights and filed trademarks for Skibidi Toilet characters.
-The suit alleges Next Level has sent a fraudulent DMCA takedown notice to the official YouTube channel, forcing a season compilation video to be removed and potentially putting the channel at the risk of termination.
-Next Level owner Sergey Osadchy claims the series plagiarized a game he developed in 2020 of the same name, though the game only began pre-orders in 2024.
+The suit alleged Next Level had sent a fraudulent DMCA takedown notice to the official YouTube channel, forcing a season compilation video to be removed and potentially putting the channel at risk of termination.
+Next Level owner Sergey Osadchy claimed the series plagiarized a game he developed in 2020 named "Skibidi Toilet", though the game only began pre-orders in 2024.
 Invisible Narratives successfully filed a DMCA notice to Google Play to delist the game.
-The case is being held in California by U.S. District Judge Noel Wise, who has issued a preliminary restraining order prohibiting Next Level from issuing further copyright notices to the plaintiff.
+The case was held in California by U.S. District Judge Noël Wise, who stated she would issue a preliminary restraining order prohibiting Next Level from issuing further copyright notices to the plaintiff.
+Next Level and Invisible reached a settlement on 9 June 2026, with Next Level agreeing to stop interfering and permanently terminate any involvement in Skibidi Toilet’s intellectual property and franchise worldwide.